anilev6/anilev6/README.md

  👋 Hi, I’m anilev6!

- 🌱 I’m a student, and currently learning Python basics.
+🔍 **Data Science Enthusiast** with experience in **Physics**\.

- 💞️ I’m looking to collaborate on any basic project that might help me to learn.
+ 💞️ I’m looking to collaborate on any ML, NLP or any other project that might help me to learn, and help you.

- 📫 Reach me by my email if needed.
+ 📫 Reach me by my email.

 <!---
 anilev6/anilev6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.